Superprod Group: History

+In September 2020 following Watch Next's acquisition of a minority stake in Je Suis Bien Content back in 2018, Watch Next Media and its fellow production subsidiary Je Suis Bien Content had expanded the former's animation & post-production studio La Factorie into Lille by opening a new animation studio based in Lille that would bring all of Watch Next Media and Je Suis Bien Content's shows under the new Lille studio with Anaëlle Hersin will head La Factorie's new Lille-based studio as it would take over Watch Next's successful series Nate is Late for the second season.

 Watch Next Media partnered with French animation production company Monello Productions in November 2017 to launch a joint venture distribution subsidiary based in Boulogne named Kids First Distribution, giving Watch Next Media their own in-house distribution subsidiary alongside Monello Productions reuniting Watch Next's founder and former Tele Images CEO & present Philippe Alessandri with former Tele Images producer & founder of Monello Giorgio Welter as Philippe leading the joint venture distribution subsidiary whilst Marie Lassal had been tapped to handle the joint venture distribution subsidiary as their head of sales; Watch Next would eventually take full control of the distribution subsidiary by acquiring the remaining 50% stake in Kids First Distribution from Monello Productions (which was acquired by Banijay from its previous parent Tetra Media Studio) four years later.

 In February 2025, following Watch Next's partnership with Superprod Group back in October 2024 four months ago, Watch Next Media merged its distribution arm Kids First Distribution into Superprod's distribution subsidiary Superights Kids & Family with Watch Next Media's production catalogue joining Superights, gaining control of the Watch Next Media programming catalogue became the biggest international distributor of children's programs as Watch Next Media rebranded its distribution subsidiary Kids First Distribution to Kids First Digital now focusing on their digital publishing activities with Superights now distributing Watch Next Media's future productions.